-- 15 7.
-(1) A document is an exempt document- - (a) if it contains matter the disclosure of which would disclose trade secrets of any agency or any other person; or - (b) if it contains matter the disclosure of which- - (i) would disclose information (other than trade secrets) that has a commercial value to any agency or any other person; and - (ii) could reasonably be expected to destroy or diminish the commercial value of the information; or - (c) if it contains matter the disclosure of which- - (i) would disclose information (other than trade secrets or information referred to in paragraph (b)) concerning the business, professional, commercial or financial affairs of any agency or any other person; and - (ii) could reasonably be expected to have an unreasonable adverse effect on those affairs or to prejudice the future supply of such information to the Government or to an agency; or - 30 (d) if it contains matter the disclosure of which- - (i) would disclose the results of research (including research that is yet to be completed); and - (ii) could reasonably be expected to have an unreasonable adverse effect on the agency or other person by or on whose behalf the research is being carried out.
+- 40 7.
+(1) A document is an exempt document- - (a) if it contains matter the disclosure of which would disclose trade secrets of any agency or any other person; or

-(2) A document is not an exempt document by virtue of this clause merely because it contains matter concerning the business, professional, commercial or financial affairs of the agency or other person by or on whose behalf an application for access to the document is being made.
+- (b) if it contains matter the disclosure of which- - (i) would disclose information (other than trade secrets) that has a commercial value to any agency or any other person; and - (ii) could reasonably be expected to destroy or diminish the commercial value of the information; or - (c) if it contains matter the disclosure of which- - (i) would disclose information (other than trade secrets or information referred to in paragraph (b)) concerning the business, professional, commercial or financial affairs of any agency or any other person; and - (ii) could reasonably be expected to have an unreasonable adverse effect on those affairs or to prejudice the future supply of such information to the Government or to an agency. - (2) A document is not an exempt document by virtue of this clause merely because it contains matter concerning the business, professional, commercial or financial affairs of the agency or other person by or on whose behalf an application for access to the document is being made.